Wedding anniversary

-A wedding anniversary is an annual commemoration of the date that a wedding took place.
+A wedding anniversary is the anniversary of the date that a wedding took place.
 Couples often mark the occasion by celebrating their relationship, either privately or with a larger party.
-Special celebrations and gifts are often given for particular anniversary milestones (e.g., 10, 15, 20, or 25 years).
+Special celebrations and gifts are often given for particular anniversary milestones (e.g., 25, 40, 50, 60, or 70 years).
 In some cultures, traditional names exist for milestone anniversaries; for instance, fifty years of marriage may be known variously as a "golden wedding anniversary", "golden anniversary" or "golden wedding".